-The financial position is explained in the balance sheet on page 13.
-At 31 March 2020 the company had net assets of £259.9m.
-The company's principal assets are its investments in subsidiaries; amounts receivable from subsidiaries for the recharge of services provided; cash balances and its share of the group's defined benefit pension scheme surplus measured in accordance with IAS 19.
+The financial position is explained in the balance sheet on page 14.
+At 31 March 2021 the company had net assets of £250.5m (2020: £259.9m).
+The company's principal assets are its investments in subsidiaries; amounts receivable from subsidiaries for the recharge of services provided; cash balances and its share of the company's defined benefit pension scheme deficit measured in accordance with IAS 19.
 Its principal liabilities include staff-related costs relating to the NATS group's all-employee share scheme, holiday pay provisions, payroll taxes and social security costs; and the remaining liabilities for redundancies and staff relocation.

-The company provides a defined benefit pension scheme to most employees as explained in note 23.
-The Trustees completed a formal valuation at 31 December 2017 which reported a funding deficit of £270.4m.
-The company paid normal and deficit repair contributions totalling £0.6m in the year.
-The company expects to make contributions of £0.6m during the year ending 31 March 2021.
-The Trustees' next formal valuation will be performed as at 31 December 2020.
+The company provides a defined benefit pension scheme to employees as explained in note 23.
+The Trustees' last formal valuation at 31 December 2017 reported a funding deficit of £270.4m.
+The company paid normal and deficit repair contributions totalling £0.8m in the year.
+The company expects to make contributions of £0.5m during the year ending 31 March 2022.
+The Trustees are conducting a formal valuation at 31 December 2020, the outcome of which is not yet known.